Fallback Routing Strategies

 def resolve_heuristic_zone(

-"""Map GPS coordinates to fare zones with spatial confidence scoring."""
+"""Map GPS coordinates to a fare zone with a spatial confidence score.

 for b in boundaries: